Challenger Banking: What Is It, and Does It Live Up to Its Name?

 While the majority of the challenging banks embrace a highly digital approach, some newcomers prefer to stand out with their convenient loan plans.
 In the UK, Shawbrook Bank and One Savings Banks are the perfect cases for commercial lenders.

 When the country opened up space for newcomers in 2008, not everybody went the digital way.
 New institutions like Virgin Money and Metro Bank preferred to go the conventional way.
 Still, they managed to become reasonable alternatives for many people.
-Although they were called ‘challengers’, in today’s market they have joined the challenged group.
+Although they were called ‘challengers’, in today’s market, they have joined the challenged group.
 But of course, in order to stick around, brick-and-mortar financial institutions are aiming for a more digital future.
 Still, looking at the numbers, conventional banks have a long, long way to adopt the new-age financial services.

 There are many forces that mean open banking could finally be the new approach, and challenger banks are one of the accelerators.
-In order to compete with the rise of digital banks, every bank, giant and newcomer alike, are trying to take advantage of digital tools and open banking.
+In order to compete with the rise of digital banks, every bank, giant and newcomer alike, is trying to take advantage of digital tools and open banking.
 Luckily, it is easier than ever to adapt to the newer systems with ready-made and customisable tools like ours.
 Here at Tmob, we have the vital tools for every financial institute or start-up ready.
 Our highly-customisable platforms and modules include e-banking, mobile financial solutions platform, and e-wallet.
 With industry-leading clients and more than a decade of know-how, every financial institution can adapt to open banking smoothly with the latest digital tools to offer the best experience.
 To learn more, you can book a meeting with a Thinksmobility expert by filling out the form.